elastic/apm/specs/agents/logging.md

 Elastic APM .NET Agent, version: 1.19.1-preview, build date: 2022-10-27 10:55:42 UTC
 ```

-Agents SHOULD also report when they are running in a **non-production** scenario (e.g. a debug
+Agents SHOULD also detect when they are running in a non-final version (e.g. a debug
-or pre-release build) using the `warning` logging level.
+or pre-release build) and report that fact using the `warning` logging level.

 Example: